inferno681/shift_face_verification_service/README.md

-# Face verification service
+# Face Verification Service

-Сервис преобразования лица на фото в вектор.
+A service for transforming a face in a photo into a vector.

-## Реализованы следующие возможности
+## The following features are implemented:

-### Генерация вектора
+### Vector Generation

-Генерация вектора на основе фотографии (путь до файла).
+Vector generation based on a photo (file path).